 The effectiveness of existing noise mitigation controls will continue to be monitored by the Quarry Manager as part of the routine noise monitoring program and environmental inspections.
-Noise monitoring specialists will be required to maintain monitoring equipment to minimise instances of battery failure.

 6.3 Blasting

 The 2004 EIS predicted that air blast and ground vibration levels will meet the EPA Guidelines at all residential locations surrounding the development with appropriate maximum instantaneous charge (MIC) limits in place.